 Viral Titer Evaluation

-To determine titers of virus stocks in octuplicates per aliquot using 96-well plates, first pool the producer cells from a T75 (T-75) cell culture flask into a 50-milliliter conical tube.
+To determine titers of virus stocks in octuplicates per aliquot using 96-well plates, first pool the producer cells from T75 (T-75) cell culture flasks into a 50-milliliter conical tube.
 [1-CU] Count the cells and adjust the cell suspension to 150,000 cells per milliliters in DMEM with 10% FBS.
 [2-CU]

+4.1.0.
+Added shot: Talent adding trypsin solution to the cells to detach.

 Talent starts pooling the cells.